nicho810/XIAO-PowerBread/README.md

 2. **High-Current Output**: Deliver up to 1.5A of 3.3V power, ideal for most breadboard-based electronics projects.
 3. **Built-in LCD Display**: Stay informed with real-time feedback—critical power data is displayed clearly on the integrated LCD.
 4. **Plug-and-Play Design**: Compatible with standard breadboards, simply plug in, power up, and start prototyping without extra setup.
-5. **Open-Source and RP2040 Powered**: Powered by the RP2040, this open-source design provides flexibility for future extensions like USB-serial communication and PWM control.
+5. **Open-Source and Seeed Studio XIAO Compatibility**: Compatible with almost all XIAO Dev Boards (the support for XIAO SAMD21 and XIAO RA4M1 is still on the way), this open-source design provides flexibility for future extensions like USB-serial communication and PWM control.
 6. **Dual-Channel Voltage and Current Sensing**: Equipped with the INA3221 sensor for dual-channel voltage and current monitoring—know what’s happening with every aspect of your power supply.
 7. **Compact Powerhouse**: This compact design delivers both 3.3V and 5V outputs, optimizing your breadboard space without compromising on power.
 8. **Multiple UI functions**: The UI can be switched between data monitoring, line chart, and statistic mode.